LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/11_input_management/index.md

 - `StopVibration`: Immediately stops all vibration.

 > [!TIP]
 > When setting vibration, you can specify both the strength (`0.0f` to `1.0f`) and duration.
-The vibration will automatically stop after the specified time has elapsed, so you don't need to manage stopping it manually.
+The vibration will automatically stop after the specified time has elapsed, so you do not need to manage stopping it manually.

 That's it for the `GamePadInfo` class.
-Next, let's create the actual input manager.
+Next, we can create the actual input manager.

 ## The InputManager Class